What is Dropshipping?

 In a classic mode of operation, the company controls the entire production and sales chain.
 The seller website is also the product creator and distributor.
 It ensures quality and production deadlines, puts the product on sale via its physical or online distribution channels and then manages its stocks and after-sales service.
 The brand or business carries the entire production/sales chain.

-Unlike the traditional approach, dropshipping allows an entrepreneur to work as a team with a supplier.
+Unlike the traditional approach, it allows an entrepreneur to work as a team with a supplier.
 The production and logistic functions are separated from the front office of e-commerce, and the dropshipper focuses on Communication and Marketing.

 The Dropshipping in four simple steps

-Dropshipping works in 4 simple steps:
+4 simple steps:

 - Your customers place an order from your online shop.